News, Events and Resources

 The website was launched in February 1998 and has rapidly become the most widely read internet based socialist publication in the world.
 It underwent a redesign this year to make it more accessible and to allow more graphical content.
 It offers a daily Perspective article which provides an analysis of the day’s key political events, extensive global news and analysis, reports of workers struggles around the world, letters from our readers, reviews of new books, and theoretical articles that aim to revive the culture of classical Marxism.
 Its well informed arts coverage has become justly popular.

-Arts Editor David Walsh is currently undertaking a speaking tour in the UK as part of which he spoke to playwright Trevor Griffiths in front of audience at the University of Manchester.
+Arts Editor David Walsh undertook a speaking tour in the UK as part of which he spoke to playwright Trevor Griffiths in front of audience at the University of Manchester.

 <span style='font-size: 14px;'>Doollee</span>Doollee